leonardopaiva/pucrio-mvp-des-fs-advanced-app/README.md

 ## APP features

 - Create appointment (local storage)
-- List in calendar (local storage)
+- Appointment List in calendar (local storage)
+- Appointment List in Google MAP
-- Normal list (local storage)
+- Appointment Normal list (local storage)
-- Delete appointment (local storage)
+- Appointment Delete appointment (local storage)
+- Appointment Sync localstorage appointment data with cloud, create, update and deleted data.
+- Copy one appointment, making ease to create a new appointment based on another one
+- Change App Font and containers size
 - Change theme color (local storage)
 - Change theme between light and dark mode.
+- Register a user
+- Confirm register with a user code sent by email
+- Login with a user
 - Install App (PWA)
 - PWA, the app works offline.
-- Copy one appointment, making ease to create a new appointment based on another one
+- Mobile and Desktop responsive design.
 - Increase font size in the app (accessibility feature).
 - Fix click delay on mobile devices with a CSS rule (no need for FastClickJS or similar js):
 * {